tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/访问控制概述/访问控制基本概念_intl_en.md

-**COS resources (buckets and objects) are private by default.** Only Tencent Cloud root accounts (resource owners) can access and modify buckets and objects.
-Other users (such as sub-accounts and anonymous users) cannot access objects by using URLs without authorization.
+**COS resources (buckets and objects) are private by default.** Only Tencent Cloud root accounts (resource owners) can access and modify them.
+Other unauthorized users (such as sub-accounts and anonymous users) cannot access objects by using URLs.

-After creating a Tencent Cloud sub-account, you can configure an access policy to authorize the sub-account.
-If you want to open up resources (buckets, objects, and directories) to non-Tencent Cloud users, you only need to set the permissions of the resources to Public Read.
+After creating a Tencent Cloud sub-account, you can configure an access policy to authorize it.
+If you want to open up resources (buckets, objects, and directories) to non-Tencent Cloud users, you can set the permissions of the resources to public read.

 ![](https://qcloudimg.tencent-cloud.cn/raw/d22047a7656e9524482def3ce67b61ed.png)

-## Access Policy Elements
+## Access Control Elements

-You can grant access permissions by specifying a person to perform a specified action on specified resources under a specified condition.
+You can grant access permissions by specifying a user to perform a specified action on specified resources under a specified condition.
 Generally, the following four elements are used to describe an access policy: **principal, resource, action, and condition (optional)**.

 ![](https://qcloudimg.tencent-cloud.cn/raw/58d70d36503b2f1a61800b5b7a672442.png)

-## Description of Elements
+## Access Policy Elements

 #### Tencent Cloud identity (principal)

-When you apply for a Tencent Cloud account, the system will create a root account for logging in to Tencent Cloud services.
-The Tencent Cloud root account manages different types of users with different roles using the user management feature.
-User types include **collaborator, message recipient, sub-user, and role**.
-For more information, see [User Types](https://intl.cloud.tencent.com/document/product/598/32633) and [Glossary](https://intl.cloud.tencent.com/document/product/598/18564) of CAM.
+When you sign up for a Tencent Cloud account, the system creates a root account identity for you to log in to Tencent Cloud services.
+With the root account, you can use the user management feature to manage different user types, such as **collaborator, message recipient, sub-user, and role**.
+For more information, see [User Types](https://www.tencentcloud.com/document/product/598/32633) and [Glossary](https://intl.cloud.tencent.com/document/product/598/18564) of CAM.

->?Assume that you are to authorize an employee in your enterprise, you need to create a sub-account in the [CAM console](https://console.cloud.tencent.com/cam) and then set specific permissions for the sub-account by using one or more of the following methods: [Bucket Policy](https://intl.cloud.tencent.com/document/product/436/45235), [ACL](https://intl.cloud.tencent.com/document/product/436/30583), and [User Policy](https://intl.cloud.tencent.com/document/product/436/45236).
+>?
+Suppose you want to authorize a colleague, you first need to create a sub-user in the [CAM console](https://console.cloud.tencent.com/cam), select a [bucket policy](https://intl.cloud.tencent.com/document/product/436/45235), [ACL](https://intl.cloud.tencent.com/document/product/436/30583), and/or [user policy](https://intl.cloud.tencent.com/document/product/436/45236) to set specific permissions for the sub-user.
+>

 #### COS resources

 Buckets and objects are basic resources of the COS service.
 Folders are a special type of object.
-You can authorize objects in folders by authorizing the folders.
+You can authorize objects in a folder by authorizing the folder.
 For more information, see [Setting Folder Permissions](https://intl.cloud.tencent.com/document/product/436/35261).

 Buckets and objects have subresources associated with them.

-The subresources associated with a bucket include:
+Subresources associated with a bucket include:

-- acl and policy: access control list of a bucket
+- acl and policy: Access control list of a bucket
-- website: static website hosting configuration of a bucket
+- website: Static website hosting configuration of a bucket
-- tagging: tag information of a bucket
+- tagging: Tag information of a bucket
-- cors: cross-origin resource sharing (CORS) configuration of a bucket
+- cors: Cross-origin resource sharing (CORS) configuration of a bucket
-- lifecycle: lifecycle configuration of a bucket
+- lifecycle: Lifecycle configuration of a bucket

-The subresources associated with an object include:
+Subresources associated with an object include:

-- acl: access control information of an object
+- acl: Access control information of an object
-- restore: restoration configuration of an archive object
+- restore: Restoration configuration of an archived object

 #### COS operations (actions)